-We have sourced and will continue to source certain components of the Aurora and Northern Lights systems from a limited number of suppliers and, in some cases, sole source suppliers.
+We have sourced and will continue to source certain components of the Aurora, Northern Lights and Aurora CS systems from a limited number of suppliers and, in some cases, sole source suppliers.
 Key components in our products that are supplied by sole or single source suppliers include certain lasers, semiconductors and mechanical components that are used in our optical, electrical and fluidic subassemblies.
-We do not currently have long-term supply contracts with all of the sole and single source suppliers of these key components, and there are no minimum purchase or payment requirements.
+On August 25, 2021, we and our China Subsidiary entered into the Coherent Agreement with Coherent.
+Pursuant to the Coherent Agreement, Coherent has agreed to sell and supply to us and the Subsidiary, on a non-exclusive basis, laser products manufactured by Coherent.
+We and the Subsidiary provide Coherent with rolling forecasts of our and the Subsidiary's anticipated orders, which are non-binding.
+Purchase orders submitted by us and the Subsidiary pursuant to the terms of the Coherent Agreement will be deemed accepted upon written acknowledgement of acceptance by Coherent.
+Other than the Coherent Agreement, we do not currently have long-term supply contracts with our sole and single source suppliers of key components.
 Additionally, we believe we are not a major customer to most of our suppliers.
 Our suppliers may therefore give other customers' needs higher priority than ours, and we may not be able to obtain adequate supply in a timely manner or on commercially reasonable terms.
 While we are in the process of qualifying additional sources of supply, qualifications can take 12 to 24 months and, in some cases, longer.
-If we were to lose one or more of our sole or single source suppliers, doing so could be time-consuming and expensive, may result in interruptions in our ability to supply our products to the market and could affect the performance of our products, resulting in increased costs and negative customer perception.
+If we were to lose one or more of our sole or single source suppliers, it would take significant time and effort to qualify alternative suppliers, if available.
+Moreover, in the event that we transition to a new supplier, particularly from any of our single source suppliers, doing so could be time-consuming and expensive, may result in interruptions in our ability to supply our products to the market and could affect the performance of our products, resulting in increased costs and negative custo